microsoft/live-share/docs/use/vscode.md

 3. **[Optional] Update hidden or excluded files**

-    By default, Live Share **hides** any files/folders referenced in .gitignore files in your shared folders from guests. **Hiding** a file prevents it from appearing in the guest's file tree. **Excluding** a file applies a stricter rule that will prevent Live Share from opening it for the guest in situations like go to definition or if you step into the file while debugging or being "followed".
+    By default, Live Share **hides** any files/folders referenced in .gitignore files in your shared folders from guests. **Hiding** a file prevents it from appearing in the guest's file tree. **Excluding** a file applies a stricter rule that will prevent Live Share from opening it for the guest in situations like go to a definition or if you step into the file while debugging or being "followed".
 If you want to hide/exclude different files, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 4. **Start a collaboration session**